HIPAA Compliance Programs

-End-to-end HIPAA compliance consulting — from security risk assessments and technical safeguards implementation to BAA management, incident response planning, and continuous compliance monitoring for covered entities and business associates.
+End-to-end HIPAA compliance consulting — gap analysis, technical safeguards implementation, BAA management, incident response planning, and continuous compliance monitoring for covered entities and business associates.
+Note: the formal HIPAA Security Risk Assessment is the covered entity's responsibility under §164.308(a)(1)(ii)(A); we deliver the surrounding program.

 What We Offer

-Comprehensive HIPAA consulting for covered entities and business associates — from your first HIPAA security risk assessment through BAA management, technical safeguards implementation, and ongoing compliance monitoring.
+Comprehensive HIPAA consulting for covered entities and business associates — gap analysis, technical safeguards implementation, BAA management, and ongoing compliance monitoring.
+The formal Security Risk Assessment under §164.308(a)(1)(ii)(A) remains the covered entity's responsibility; we deliver everything around it.

 • Complete ePHI asset inventory across all systems, devices, and cloud environments